fabiog1901/IoT-predictive-maintenance/README.md

 **STEP 3** : Run the experiment for the first time

 Now, run the experiment using the following parameters:
 ```
-numTrees = 40 numDepth = 20
+numTrees = 20 numDepth = 20
 ```
 From the menu, select `Run -> Experiments`.
 Now, in the background, the Data Science Workbench environment will spin up a new docker container, where this program will run.
+You can stop the Engine at this point.

 Go back to the **Projects** page in CDSW, and hit the **Experiments** button.